Motorists warned to stay away from downtown Auckland after huge fire

 Drivers in and around Auckland are being told to stay away from parts of downtown Auckland or expect massive delays after the fire at the $700 million SkyCity Convention Centre closed off roads.

-Parts of the city are already being cordoned off by authorities as fire crews continue to work at a large blaze that broke out at the building on Hobson St.
+Multiple roads in the city are already being cordoned off by authorities as fire crews continue to work at a large blaze that broke out at the building on Hobson St.

 A big section of Hobson St has been shut down, as well as Wellesley St - between Hobson and Nelson streets) and Nelson St - between Victoria and Wellesley streets.